By Gordon Duff, Senior Editor

 The other charge here is treason, and we are getting closer and closer to that.

-Posted by Gordon Duff, Senior Editor on May 23, 2017, With 2026 Reads Filed under Government & Politics.
+Posted by Gordon Duff, Senior Editor on May 23, 2017, With 2058 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.